Dabrafenib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how dabrafenib works.
-Tell your doctor if you are also using St John's wort, carbamazepine, clarithromycin, dexamethasone, gemfibrozil, ketoconazole, midazolam, nefazodone, phenobarbital, phenytoin, rifampin, a blood thinner (such as warfarin), or birth control pills.
+Tell your doctor if you are also using clarithromycin, dexamethasone, gemfibrozil, ketoconazole, midazolam, nefazodone, warfarin, or birth control pills.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Birth control pills may not work as well to prevent pregnancy when used with this medicine.
-Use a second form of birth control along with your pills.
-Use birth control for at least 2 weeks after the last dose of this medicine.
+Use another form of birth control (including condoms or spermicide) along with your pills.
+Use an effective form of birth control during treatment with this medicine and for at least 2 weeks after the last dose.

 - This medicine may cause the following problems: